Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Felyx.md

 | Updated    | Description
 | ----       | ---
+| 2022-02-04 | Felyx replied to our email of 2021-01-24: 1) is fixed!
+Haarlem & Den Bosch are now present in the data feed.
+2) Updating every 30s is difficult because external software fleetbird/NIU only updates every 5 minutes.
+3) Felyx will start fixing PROW
-| 2021-01-27 | At +- 9:10am the new Dashboard Deelmobiliteit was launched!
+| 2022-01-27 | At +- 9:10am the new Dashboard Deelmobiliteit was launched!
 We ended the rental of a Felyx bike in Amsterdam, but this bike did not show up immediately on the map.
 What did show up nearby the location: A Felyx scooter at 7:43am and 9:22am.
 Maybe it was one of these, presumably the last one.
 If so, it had a delay of 8 minutes.
-| 2021-01-27 | At 8:00 am we noticed the update frequency was reverted(?) to 5 minutes
+| 2022-01-27 | At 8:00 am we noticed the update frequency was reverted(?) to 5 minutes
-| 2021-01-26 | At 5:13pm we noticed the update frequency was +- 30 seconds
+| 2022-01-26 | At 5:13pm we noticed the update frequency was +- 30 seconds
-| 2021-01-24 | We asked Felyx by mail to 1) add Haarlem and Den Bosch 2) Update update frequency to <= 30s 3) Fix PROW
+| 2022-01-24 | We asked Felyx by mail to 1) add Haarlem and Den Bosch 2) Update update frequency to <= 30s 3) Fix PROW
-| 2021-01-24 | We asked Felyx by phone to update feed frequency from 5 minutes to every 30 seconds
+| 2022-01-24 | We asked Felyx by phone to update feed frequency from 5 minutes to every 30 seconds
 | 2021-09-13 | Asked Felyx to update feed frequency, add data of Den Bosch+Haarlem, fix PROW and add vehicle type